 - What are my options if I did not have my completed PDP verified or my 6 semester credits finished before my license expires?

-- How do I know if I have to do a Professional Development Plan (PDP) or if I renew with 6 credits?
+- How do I know if I must complete a Professional Development Plan (PDP) or if I can renew with 6 credits?